keycloak/keycloak-quickstarts/app-authz-springboot-multitenancy/README.md

 System Requirements
 -------------------

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.
+See the [Getting Started Guide](../docs/getting-started.md) for the minimum requirements and steps to build and run the quickstart.

 Configuration in <span>Keycloak</span>